Table of contents

 How to set up Profit Tracking with Google Tag Manager and Firestore

 Advertisers are constantly looking for ways to measure and improve the effectiveness of their campaigns.
 With the emergence of Profit Tracking, marketers have a new weapon in their arsenal.
-This insightful measurement tool extends beyond the traditional ROAS (Return On Ad Spend) by looking not only at revenue, but also at the profit generated by each euro invested.
-This blog takes you on a journey through the world of profit tracking, from the basics to advanced implementation with Google Tag Manager (GTM) and Firestore.
+This insightful measurement tool extends beyond the traditional ROAS (Return On Ad Spend) by looking not only at revenue, but also at the profit generated by each dollar invested.
+This blog takes you on a journey through the world of Profit Tracking, from the basics to advanced implementation with Google Tag Manager (GTM) and Firestore.

 Key points 🔑

-• Profit tracking is an advanced metric that measures both revenue and profit generated from ad spend, for a more complete picture of its contribution to operating profit.
+• Profit Tracking is an advanced metric that measures both revenue and profit generated from ad spend, for a more complete picture of its contribution to company profit.

 What is Profit Tracking?

-Profit Tracking, is an advanced metric that goes beyond ROAS by measuring not only revenue generated from ad spend, but also profit.
-It provides a clearer picture of the actual contribution of ad spending to corporate profits and enables advertisers to make more informed decisions about their advertising strategy.
+Profit Tracking is an advanced metric that goes beyond ROAS by measuring not only revenue generated from ad spend, but also profit.
+It provides a clearer picture of the actual contribution of ad spending to operating profit and enables advertisers to make more informed decisions about their advertising strategy.

 Replacement for Purchase Event

-Profit Tracking is a replacement for the purchase value you normally attach in Google Tag Manager.
-Instead of revenue, which is what you use for ROAS, you now send along profit.
+Profit Tracking is a replacement for the purchase value you normally send along in Google Tag Manager.
+Instead of revenue, which is what you use for ROAS, you now send profit.

-Calculation profit tracking = (Conversion value – Purchase & selling costs) / costs
+Profit Tracking Calculation = (Conversion Value - Purchase & Sales Costs) / Cost.

 Profit Tracking Example